 I’m just writing to video.
 I know I have a shot of each person, and a shot of wildlife.
 Simple stuff here.

-In his story a deer has an arrow in her nose.
-We don’t have video of the deer but we do have pictures.
-The question I had for myself was, when to reveal the deer.
+In his story, a deer has an arrow in her nose.
+We don’t have a video of the deer, but we do have pictures.
+The question I had for myself was when to reveal the deer.

-When Lori’s talking about the deer at [:20] I decided to show a shot of the deer for just a second, but not long enough for your eye to comprehend exactly what’s happened.
-I chose a tight shot so as to just reveal the dear and not exactly what’s going on with the deer.
+When Lori’s talking about the deer at [:20], I decided to show a shot of the deer for just a second, but not long enough for your eye to comprehend precisely what’s happened.
+I chose a tight shot to only reveal the dear and not precisely what’s going on with the deer.

 The narrations is, “a deer they nick-named Miss Doe was clearly suffering.”

-We are [:29] in to the story.
-I’ve reveal her injury.
+We are [:29] into the story.
+I’ve revealed her injury.
 I felt good that I didn’t drag this moment out to far.

 I show a picture of the doe again at [:42].
 She’s the story.
 I only have pictures of her.
-The challenge for me in this story was to not over-rely on her pictures.
+The challenge for me in this story was not to over-rely on her photographs.
 I also want to try and make sure I was showing her enough.

-The next narration is, “Jack and Lori called immediately called the division of wildlife.”
+The following narration is, “Jack and Lori called immediately called the division of wildlife.”

 Speaking of pacing, you’ll notice the pacing of this story is very simple.
 There’s emotion in this story.
 I’m not going to rush it.

 I try my very best to keep what I write to a minimum.
 It doesn’t always work.
-I like when the people tell as much of the story as possible.
+I like it when the people tell as much of the story as possible.
 Try putting as much of the story down on the timeline, then you may realize that a lot of narration isn’t necessary.
 Watch the story again.
 There are a few cliches.
 I know.
-I tried but some of those simple cliches worked.
+I tried, but some of those simple cliches worked.
 Pay attention to how much the soundbites drive the story.
 Most of the information you get is from soundbites.
-Obviously we don’t get all the information from soundbites, and that’s where narration comes in.
+Obviously, we don’t get all the info from soundbites, and that’s where narration comes in.